SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon Reports and Dashboards Solution.md

 - **File Import**: Determines whether the import operation can be executed.
 By default set to disabled.
 If this is enabled, but the **File Handling** parameter is disabled, the import will not occur.
 - **File Import Path**: The file path for the import files.
-- **Import Processing Time**: Determines how often theimport is executed.
+- **Import Processing Time**: Determines how often the import is executed.
 By default, this is set to 1 hour, but it can be set to any value between 20 seconds and 24 hours.
 - **Import Provisioning File**: Displays the import processing status, which can be either *Idle* or *Processing*.
 - **Apply**: Allows you to manually execute the import without taking the **File Handling** or **File Import** parameters into account.